szzexpoi/attention_asd_screening/README.md

-# Attention-based Autism Spectrum Disorder Screening with Privileged Modality
+# Attention-based Autism Spectrum Disorder Screening
 This code implements the image-viewing based ASD screening model proposed in the paper "Attention-based Autism Spectrum Disorder Screening with Privileged Modality".
 It is used to reproduce the results on the [Saliency4ASD](https://saliency4asd.ls2n.fr/datasets/) dataset.
 The high-level architecture of the proposed model is visualized below:

 ![teaser](asset/model.png?raw=true)